thefunny42/Zeam-JsonTemplate/README.txt

 This library packages a patched version of json template for `fanstatic`_.
-This behaved exactly like the official version, except the option ``undefined_str`` can be a function, that return the value to use in case of an undefined variable.
+This behaved exactly like the official version, except it add an option ``undefined_callable`` that is a function that will be called in case of an undefined value, to return the value to be use.

 .. _`fanstatic`: http://fanstatic.org